tavleenkaur26/diabloom/README.md

 > Predicting hypoglycemia before it happens.

-DiabLoom is an explainable machine learning system for Type 1 Diabetes that forecasts future glucose levels, predicts impending hypoglycemia up to 30 minutes in advance, and provides human-readable explanations for its predictions.
+DiaBloom is an explainable machine learning system for Type 1 Diabetes that forecasts future glucose levels, predicts impending hypoglycemia up to 30 minutes in advance, and provides human-readable explanations for its predictions.

 The project combines time-series forecasting, explainable AI, real CGM data, and modern full-stack engineering into a single end-to-end application.

 ---

-## Why DiabLoom?
+## Why DiaBloom?

 Continuous Glucose Monitors (CGMs) typically alert users after glucose levels have already become dangerous.